Jahn-Teller effect in cubic fullerides A$_{3}$C$_{60}$: VIBRONIC INTERACTION IN CUBIC FULLERIDES

-The calculated vibronic coupling constants are shown in Table \ref{tab:VCC_constants_M}.
-Despite the molecular character of fulleride crystals, the difference between vibronic coupling constants for E$_g$ and T$_{g}$ modes appears to be non-negligible and also deffer from corresponding vibronic coupling constants of isolated fullerene ion (last column in Table \ref{tab:VCC_constants_M}).
-We did not consider the coupling to intrafulerene modes of other I$_h$ genealogy (G$_g$, T$_{1g}$ and T$_{2g}$), which according to the selection rules for the T$_h$ group also become active in fullerides.
+Despite the molecular character of fulleride crystals, the difference between vibronic coupling constants for E$_g$ and T$_{g}$ modes appears to be non-negligible and these constants also deffer from corresponding vibronic coupling constants of isolated fullerene ion (last column in Table \ref{tab:VCC_constants_M}).
+We did not consider the coupling to intrafullerene modes of other I$_h$ genealogy (G$_g$, T$_{1g}$ and T$_{2g}$), which according to the selection rules for the T$_h$ group also become active in fullerides.
 Because the coupling to these modes is absent for isolated fullerene anions, we expect it to be negligible in fullerides.